Understanding Comparative Fault in San Diego

 Comparative fault is used in most California injury cases, including vehicle accidents, slip and fall cases, and product liability actions.
 Comparative fault is generally considered more fair than contributory negligence, which allows courts to prevent injured people from recovering anything if they were even the tiniest bit responsible.

 An experienced San Diego personal injury lawyer is your best possible choice against comparative fault claims.
 Attorney Steven A. Elia has years of experience handling personal injury cases, including comparative fault.
 He will fight to ensure your side is heard and that negligent parties are held responsible for their actions.
-Call the Law Offices of Steven A. Elia today at 619-224-4444 for a free consultation.
+Call the Elia Law Firm today at 619-224-4444 for a free consultation.

 Latest posts by Steven Elia (see all)